 Gifts For You

 I’m sure folks have been asking you what YOU’D like for Christmas.
 I know I got lots of ideas for myself!
 In more recent years I’ve been far more inclined to ask for investment pieces.
 If you’ve been a very good girl there are lots of savings to be had in stores such as Maje and Sandro.
-A girl can never have too many handbags (that’s Lottie’s mantra anyway!) so hopefully you can persuade Santa to leave a little Mulberry or Chloe bag for Christmas morning.
+A girl can never have too many camo tote for women (that’s Lottie’s mantra anyway!) so hopefully you can persuade Santa to leave a little Mulberry or Chloe bag for Christmas morning.

 We were impressed with the range in the Le Creuset shop as had assumed it was a limited range but there were stacks of kitchenware on offer in a plethora of colours.
 Years ago James’ dad bought us a few of the french classics; the volcanic casserole dish and several rectangular dishes and we’ve used them practically every day since.
 Charlotte has her eye on the Coastal Blue colourway for her kitchen.

 For the man in your life there are plenty of stores to peruse.
 On our travels we found both casual and work shirts and ties from Ted Baker, lovely snuggly knits from Reiss and thick socks and scarves from Jack Wills.

 In Mulberry we found their trademark cufflinks for £80 which make a timeless gift as well as luxurious wallets from Paul Smith.
 The two tone leather makes a change from the usual tan or black versions.